fjomaa38/Toolkit/Servers/README.md

 # for example
 ssh -XY username@spiritx1.ipsl.fr
 ```
-If you wish to connect to the server without typing the passward everytime, check[Passwordless connect](Toolkit/Servers/Password)
+If you wish to connect to the server without typing the passward everytime, check [Passwordless connect](Toolkit/Servers/Password)

 ## 2. Launch a job: